Sydney Chaplin

 Through their mother Hannah, they were older half-brothers to the younger Wheeler Dryden, who grew up separately with his father in England and was not told about his half-brothers until 1915.
-Dryden later emigrated to the United States, joining the Chaplins in Hollywood.
+Dryden later immigrated to the United States, joining the Chaplins in Hollywood.
 Sydney Chaplin was also a half-uncle of actor Sydney Chaplin (1926–2009), who was named after him.